microsoft/vscode-docs/blogs/2017/08/07/emmet-2.0.md

 If you have `editor.quickSuggestions` turned off then you will have to press `kb(editor.action.triggerSuggest)` to trigger the suggestion/auto-completion list manually.

-If you don't like emmet showing up in the suggestion/auto-completion list, set `emmet.showExpandedAbbreviation` to `never`
+If you don't want Emmet showing up in the suggestion/auto-completion list, set `emmet.showExpandedAbbreviation` to `never`.

 You can still bind any keyboard shortcut (other than `kbstyle(Tab)` key) to the `editor.action.emmet.expandAbbreviation` command or use **Emmet: Expand Abbreviation** from the **Command Palette**.

 ## Emmet suggestions in other file types

-In the Emmet 2.0, the commands **Emmet: Expand Abbreviation** and **Emmet: Wrap with Abbreviation** will expand HTML abbreviations on all file types.
-No configuration or setting update needed.
+In Emmet 2.0, the commands **Emmet: Expand Abbreviation** and **Emmet: Wrap with Abbreviation** will expand HTML abbreviations on all file types without any configuration or setting updates.

-If you are working on any of the default Emmet-enabled file types (html, haml, jade, slim, jsx, xml, xsl, css, scss, sass, less and stylus), you will see Emmet abbreviation expansions in the suggestion/auto-completion list as you type or when you manually trigger auto-completion.
+If you are working on any of the default Emmet-enabled file types (`html`, `haml`, `jade`, `slim`, `jsx`, `xml`, `xsl`, `css`, `scss`, `sass`, `less` and `stylus`), you will see Emmet abbreviation expansions in the suggestion/auto-completion list as you type or when you manually trigger auto-completion.

 To get Emmet suggestions in a file type that is not enabled for Emmet by default, use the [setting](/docs/getstarted/settings.md) `emmet.includeLanguages`.

 Read more on this new setting in the section on [Emmet Configuration](#emmet-configuration).

 > Note: You might have used `emmet.syntaxProfiles` previously to map new file types.
 Please use the new setting `emmet.includeLanguages` from VS Code 1.15 onwards instead.
-The `emmet.syntaxProfiles` should be solely used for customizing the final output.
+The `emmet.syntaxProfiles` should be used solely for customizing the final output.

 ## Using custom Emmet snippets